wpmartin/dbt-dremio-fundamentals/unit-3/README.md

 ```
 Now whenever you execute `dbt run` all existing, compatible documentation for all models will now synch with Dremio.

+**NOTE**: At time of writing, the Dremio adaptor does not support column descriptions.

 ## Schema.yml

 The `schema.yml` file in dbt is a key component of your project that defines metadata, data tests, and documentation for your models (data tests will be covered in the next unit).
 It provides a centralized place to describe your data and enforce quality standards, making your dbt project easier to manage and understand.

-In this excercise we will be creating a schema.yml file and using it to write a [description](https://docs.getdbt.com/reference/resource-properties/description) for our intermediate model.
+In this excercise you will be creating a schema.yml file and using it to write a [description](https://docs.getdbt.com/reference/resource-properties/description) for the intermediate model.

 - Within `models.intermediate` create the file `_schema.yml`.
 - Add a `models` property and provide the name and description for the `int_trips__formatted` model.